 - Avoid faceted search SEO issues by setting canonical tags, configuring URLs Google can easily understand and ensuring Google crawls only priority pages.

 If you manage ecommerce SEO for a large enterprise site, you probably work with some sort of faceted search system.
 These nifty sort and filter features are a huge benefit from a user standpoint – but they’re notorious in the SEO world for creating a quagmire of issues.
 A faceted navigation system left to its own devices will generate potentially millions of pages of duplicate content, like a magical photocopier that won’t turn off.
 Here’s how to keep your website’s faceted navigation in check without sacrificing any of its benefits.

-Commonly called faceted navigation, faceted search is an in-page navigation system used for ecommerce sites, listing sites and other websites that deal with a large list of results.
-Faceting simplifies site search by presenting shoppers with a smart, logical search interface.
+Faceted navigation (also called faceted search) is an in-page navigation system used for ecommerce sites, listing sites and other websites that deal with a large list of results.

 Facets vs filters